merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 conda config --env --add channels bioconda
 ```

-Then, create an anvi'o environment for anvi'o v{% include _project-anvio-version-number.html %}:
+Then, create an anvi'o environment for anvi'o v{% include _project-anvio-version-number.html %} (it is essential to create it with Python 3.6 as shown below):

 ```
 conda create -n anvio-6 python=3.6
 ```

-It is critical to create it with Python 3.6.

-Activate your new environment first:
+Once it is ready, first activate your new environment:

 ```
 conda activate anvio-6
 ```

-Finally, install anvi'o:
+And finally install anvi'o in it:

 ```
 conda install anvio=6